-It was Troughton’s era, that began to shape the show’s mythos; which had been loose in Hartnell’s era.
+It was Troughton’s Second Doctor era, that began to shape the show’s mythos; which had been loose in Hartnell’s era.
 It was learned that the Doctor – was a Time Lord; could regenerate and was from the planet Gallifrey – in War Games – 1969.

-Furthermore, Troughton introduced the second Doctor’s staple trademark; the flute.
+Furthermore, Troughton introduced the Second Doctor’s staple trademark; the flute.
 Playing it endlessly, whilst he musing over a problem or life-threatening situation.
-As if, it seemed to help contemplation.
+As if, it seemed to help contemplation and clarification.

 The production team, made a few changes behind the scenes too.
 Out went the overly preachy petiod-drama episodes and in came; monsters!
 Lots and lots of Monsters!
 Troughton’s second season was actually dubbed “The Monster Era”.

 The Doctor was pitted, against many varied aliens – in season two; Cybermen, Daleks, The Yeti, Ice Warriors (who each made a number of re-appearances), Dominators and Quarks also featured- amongst others.
 The stories were more Sci-fi driven, than previous.
 Involving travelling to many different planets – and far-off space stations.

 “There are some corners of the universe which have bred the most terrible things.
 Things which act against everything we believe in.
 They must be fought….!”
 Second Doctor – Moonbase

 The Moonbase set the template, for all future ‘under-siege’ stories.
 Being a story, about a group of humans, cut off from reinforcement; and being systematically picked off – by an unknown foe (In The Moonbase‘s case – Cybermen!).
 This story was used, many times over-and-over again – in Troughton and all future Doctor’s era’s.

 Season 6, saw a reduction in budget but the bright sci-fi stories, continued unaffected.
 The Doctor met the Alistair Lethbridge-Stewart – and ‘Unit’ in Web of Fear & Invasion.
 UNIT, were the scientific military wing of the government.
 Who were trying to defend and understand – the alien life; which seemed to constantly invade Earth.
 UNIT and the Brigadier, would feature much more heavily – in Jon Pertwee’s era.